Chelsea news: Neil Bath is the man who saved the Blues from transfer ban carnage | Goal.com

 Eddie Newton, meanwhile, has also moved from the loan programme to Lampard's staff and often sits back, taking a more considered view of what is going on around the team.

-Three more former Blues, Joe Cole, Petr Cech and Claude Makelele, have also been brought on board in a reshuffle masterminded by director Marina Granovskaia.
-The return of so many fan favourites has, unsurprisingly, gone down well supporters frustrated by many turbulent seasons.
+Three more former Blues - Joe Cole, Petr Cech and Claude Makelele - have also been brought on board in a reshuffle masterminded by director Marina Granovskaia.
+The return of so many fan favourites has, unsurprisingly, gone down well with supporters frustrated by many turbulent seasons.

 However, it is Bath's diligent work over decades that is reaping rewards at the moment.